Chief of Race (CR)

 Race Day: arrival at 6:45

-• Check with registration, timing crew, start crew, course setter, and finish crew.
+- Check with registration, timing crew, start crew, course setter, and finish crew.

-• Make sure registration materials are at Bobcat Lodge (with tickets) before 7:30.
+- Make sure registration materials are at Bobcat Lodge (with tickets) before 7:30.

-• Attend coaches meeting at (usually set for 8:30).
+- Attend coaches meeting at (usually set for 8:30).

-• Check in with the chiefs throughout the day to help resolve any issues.
+- Check in with the chiefs throughout the day to help resolve any issues.

-• Make sure first run referee and hand-timing sheets get to the Chief of Timing after each run.
+- Make sure first run referee and hand-timing sheets get to the Chief of Timing after each run.

-• Check in with registration regarding announcements for second run inspection and start.
+- Check in with registration regarding announcements for second run inspection and start.

-• Communicate with the Technical Delegate (TD) and Race Referee regarding race decisions: start times, course conditions, safety issues, Member of Jury in the event of a protest.
+- Communicate with the Technical Delegate (TD) and Race Referee regarding race decisions: start times, course conditions, safety issues, Member of Jury in the event of a protest.

-Chief of Course (COC)
+Chief of Course (CC)

 Pre-work

-Race Day: arrival Time 6:45
+Race Day: Arrival time 6:45

-• 7am lift for course setting and hill prep
+- 7 am lift for course setting and hill prep

 Course Maintenance Crew